- What is radiation therapy? When is it used?

 - To learn more

 Radiation therapy to the head and neck

-- Avoid spices and coarse foods, such as raw vegetables, dry crackers, and nuts.
+- Avoid strong spices and coarse foods, such as raw vegetables, dry crackers, and nuts.

 - Do not eat or drink very hot or very cold foods or beverages.

 - Do not smoke, chew tobacco, or drink alcohol – these can make mouth sores worse.